Landmark detection: Fashion

 The purpose of landmark detection in fashion images is for classification purposes.
 This aids in the retrieval of images with specified features from a database or general search.
 An example of a fashion landmark is the location of the hemline of a dress.
 Fashion landmark detection is particularly difficult due to the extreme deformation that can occur in clothing.

 Some classical methods of feature detection such as scale-invariant feature transform have been used in the past.
 However, it is now more common to use deep learning methods.
 This has been helped along enormously by the publication of a number of large fashion datasets that can be used for training.
 These methods include regression-based models, constraint-based models, and attentive models.
-The particular problems of fashion landmark detection (deformtion) have led to pose estimation models which detect and take into account the pose of the model wearing the clothes.
+The particular problems of fashion landmark detection (deformation) have led to pose estimation models which detect and take into account the pose of the model wearing the clothes.

 Methods

 There are several algorithms for locating landmarks in images.
-Nowadays the task usually is solved using Artificial Neural Networks and especially Deep Learning algorithms, but evolutionary algorithms such as particle swarm optimization are also can be useful to perform this task.
+Nowadays the task usually is solved using Artificial Neural Networks and especially Deep Learning algorithms, but evolutionary algorithms such as particle swarm optimization can also be useful to perform this task.